 Over the past few years, I’ve done a lot of traveling throughout every corner of Pennsylvania, and, without a doubt, one of the strangest things I’ve seen is the Sherman Memorial Lighthouse in Tionesta.

 Located on a peninsula at the confluence of the Allegheny River and Tionesta Creek, the lighthouse is certainly an odd site.
 Since it’s located near water, it takes a second to realize that it provides no assistance to navigating ships.
 In fact, Tionesta’s lighthouse sits roughly 60 miles from the nearest navigable body of water, Lake Erie, which is home to its own lighthouses.

 So, if it serves no purpose, why’s there a lighthouse in the middle of Forest County?

 Ultimately, that’s still a question that I’m a bit confused about.
 However, according to the signage near the lighthouse, it was built by Tionesta native Jack Sherman to preserve his family’s heritage.

 Each floor has a display of either Sherman’s family heritage or his impressive collection of lighthouse miniatures and artwork.
 Unfortunately, though, the lighthouse is only open to visitors a few days each year.
-(Opening dates can be found on the Tionesta Lions Club’s website.)
+However, it is possible to walk right up to the lighthouse, where a few signs are placed that explain the history of the lighthouse and its purpose.

 However, even if you can’t get into the lighthouse, the grounds still provide an interesting destination for those in the area.
 Encircling the peninsula known as Lighthouse Island is a 1-mile walking path that provides a nice, flat stroll around the grounds and great views of the lighthouse.